hmrc/http-verbs/README.md

 Both `WireMockSupport` and `ExternalWireMockSupport` can be used together for integration tests if required.

-The `ResponseMatchers` trait provides some useful logic for testing responses.
+The `ResponseMatchers` trait provides some useful helpers for testing responses.